 Use of potentially offensive symbolism or messaging

 Kingdom competitions encourage in-depth exploration of history through researching and recreating the arts and sciences.
 In some cases, individuals may choose to investigate potentially unpleasant or difficult avenues of research.
-These works could be challenging due to both an historical context (violence or adult content for example) or due to awareness of modern sensibility (symbols co-opted by hate groups such as the swastika for example).
+These works could be challenging due to both historical context (e.g. violence or adult content) or to awareness of modern sensibility (such as symbols co-opted by hate groups, for example, the swastika).

-Individuals may also use historical resources and extant materials that have become available through problematic means (archeological finds or colonial acquisitions for example) or that have been published with a contemporary bias (revisionist histories for example).
+Individuals may also use historical resources and extant materials that have become available through problematic means (e.g. archeological finds or colonial acquisitions) or that have been published with a contemporary bias (e.g. revisionist histories).

 Artisans who enter such items in competitions in Lochac are asked to approach their research and work with special care.
 They are expected to:

-• remain aware of potentially offensive symbolism or messaging within their works and to treat their research and reproductions with sensitivity and understanding (symbols co-opted by hate groups such as the swastika modified into another motif for example).
+• remain aware of potentially offensive symbolism or messaging within their works, and to treat their research and reproductions with sensitivity and understanding.

-• present these materials with proper context and framing so that their historical use and purpose can be understood while trying best to avoid offense and misunderstandings (thorough documentation and explanatory display for example).
+• present these materials with proper context and framing so that their historical use and purpose can be understood while trying their best to avoid offence and misunderstandings (thorough documentation and explanatory display for example).